Monoidal Properties of Franke's Exotic Equivalence: Introduction

 Both the algebraic side $\dtwc$ and the topological side $\Ho(\cM)$ are equipped with monoidal structures derived from the monoidal model category structures on $\twc$ and $\cM$, so it is only natural to consider whether $\cR$ is compatible with these.
 But as $\cR$ is not derived from a Quillen functor $\twc \longrightarrow \cM$, this problem requires a different approach working closely with the construction of $\cR$ itself.

-The example of $K$-local spectra at $p=3$ tells us that we cannot expect $\cR$ to be a monoidal functor in general: the preimage of mod-3 Moore spectrum is a chain complex that is a monoid, where as the mod-3 Moore spectrum has no associative multiplication.
+The example of $K$-local spectra at $p=3$ tells us that we cannot expect $\cR$ to be a monoidal functor in general: the preimage of the mod-3 Moore spectrum is a chain complex that is a monoid, whereas the mod-3 Moore spectrum has no associative multiplication \cite[Remark 1.4.2]{Nora}.
 However, we obtain the following, which is the main result of this article.

 \begin{thm} Let $(\cM,\wedge)$ be a simplicial stable monoidal model category and let $(\cA,\otimes)$ be a hereditary abelian monoidal category with enough projectives such that Franke's reconstruction functor $\cR$ exists and is an equivalence.
 Then